Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Numerical Simulation

 Moreover, the global convergence property of the PGM holds even if we choose $L$ to be unnecessarily large.
 Let $L=4$ and the other settings be the same as above.
-Fig.~\ref{fig_J_MB_high} shows the variation of $J$ in this case.
+Figure~\ref{fig_J_MB_high} shows the variation of $J$ in this case.
 Let the dynamical controller corresponding to the learned gain at $i=50 \times 10^5$ be denoted as ${\bm K}_{{\rm s},50\times 10^5}^{(4)}$.
-In Fig.~\ref{fig_perf_MB}, the green dotted lines show the trajectory of $y$ when this controller is actuated at $t = 4$.
-We can see from Figs.~\ref{fig_perf_MB}-\ref{fig_J_MB_high} that the PGM with a different choice of $L$ can also find a global optimal solution.
+In Figure~\ref{fig_perf_MB}, the green dotted lines show the trajectory of $y$ when this controller is actuated at $t = 4$.
+We can see from Figures~\ref{fig_perf_MB}-\ref{fig_J_MB_high} that the PGM with a different choice of $L$ can also find an almost global optimal solution.

-Next, we investigate the effectiveness of the multi-episodic PGM, i.e., {\bf Algorithm 1}.
+Next, we investigate the effectiveness of {\bf Algorithm 1}.
 Let $L=2$, $\alpha = 5\times 10^{-10}$ and $\delta = 0.05$.
-Suppose that we always execute Step 4).
 We consider three cases: $\{s, N\} = \{1,50\}, \{1,500\}, \{10,500\}$, and execute the algorithm 50 times for each case.
-In Fig. \ref{fig_gainnorm}, the green, blue, and red areas show the ranges covered by the 50 different variations of $J$ for each case, while the broken colored lines are the averages of the corresponding 50 variations.
+In Figure \ref{fig_gainnorm}, the green, blue, and red areas show the ranges covered by the 50 different variations of $J$ for each case, while the broken colored lines are the averages of the corresponding 50 variations.
 In addition, the broken black line shows the optimal cost.
 This figure implies that the larger $s$ or $N$ is, the smaller the difference in performance improvement per iteration.
 Further, we can see that the controller adaptation to an optimal controller is successful for any choices of $s$ and $N$ as iterations continue.